-The District is only required to post a notice of each meeting and the accompanying agenda in the recreation building, a public place.
+The District is only required to post a notice of each meeting and the accompanying agenda on the door of the recreation building, a public place.
 We found no evidence of noncompliance.

 Debt

 10. Examine bank deposits for the period under examination and determine whether any such deposits appear to be proceeds of bank loans, bonds, or like indebtedness.